 Start gently.
 If new to meditating engaging in too long an initial stretch may put you off from keeping up with a practice.
 Start out with small increments of time, say five minutes, and increase it as you get used to being still for longer periods.

 Turn any available space into a meditation area – the deck or patio, the bathroom, a corner of the room, while on the bus or train, out by a favorite spot in nature.
 Ideally, you want to pick a spot where you'll not be disturbed.
 Consistently return to that same place and your subconscious mind will positively anticipate what’s coming next.

 Preparing to Meditate

-Click here to download free podcasts of Rev. Paulette’s weekly Touching the Stillness broadcast on Unity Media Network and access a wealth of meditation and mindfulness tools and tips, as well as inspiring examples to make your practice relevant in navigating cultural, social, and political development in the world around us.
+Click here to download free podcasts of Rev. Paulette’s weekly Touching the Stillness broadcast and access a wealth of meditation and mindfulness tools and tips, as well as inspiring examples to make your practice relevant in navigating cultural, social, and political development in the world around us.